DreissenZulu/Responsive-Portfolio/README.md

 ## Description
 This version of the portfolio is the same as the original, but elements have been adjusted to be responsive, allowing for easier browsing in a mobile environment.
+The goal was to keep the webpage format as close to the original as possible, while also allowing the page to look clean in a mobile viewport.

 ## Challenges
 ### Header